 - Onion – can omit if desired

-- Cheddar cheese – sharp is best
+Cheddar cheese is a must of course – sharp is best if you ask me.

 The fiesta nacho cheese soup isn’t as yellow as the “regular” version so the color at the end looks like this.